 Before globalisation and ‘generics’, pharmacopoeia was the making of drugs, medicines and supplements.
 It now refers to ‘a book containing directions for the identification of compound medicines’ as if this was a lost art, along the lines of alchemy.
 It’s not.
 Compounding is alive and well, and in the hands of expert pharmacists.

-Compounding is the Art and Science of Creating Personalised Medications
+The Art and Science of Personalised Medication.

-Compounded medications are “made from scratch” – individual ingredients are mixed together in the exact strength and dosage form required by the patient.
+Compounded medications are ‘made from scratch’ – individual ingredients are mixed together in the exact strength and dosage form required by the patient.
 This method allows the compounding pharmacist to work with the patient and the prescriber to customise a medication to meet the patient’s specific needs.

-- Stomach upset when taking oral medication
+- Stomach upset from oral medication

-- Reluctance to take the medication due to its taste
+- Reluctance due to taste

 - Difficulty swallowing pills

 A compounding pharmacist may be able to provide solutions for challenges such as these.
-Working closely with the patient and the prescriber, compounding gives the pharmacist the means to customize medication to meet the individual needs of each patient.
+Working closely with the patient and the prescriber, compounding gives the pharmacist the means to customise medication to meet the individual needs of each patient.

-A compounding pharmacist can re-create that medication by compounding it, so even if only one person in the world still needs that medication, they can have it thanks to compounding!
+Sometimes a large pharmaceutical manufacturer discontinues a medication — often because not enough patients are taking the drug, and it becomes unprofitable to keep mass producing it.
+What about the patients who still need that drug?
+A compounding pharmacist can re-create that medication by compounding it, so even if only one person in the world still needs that medication — or a hundred, or thousands — they can have it thanks to compounding!

 A patient may need their medication in a different dosage form.
 For instance, patients who have difficulty swallowing a pill may find it easier to take their medication in a pleasantly flavoured liquid form.
 Some medications can be compounded in a topical form such as a cream or a gel that allows the medicine to be absorbed into the bloodstream through the skin.